betanyeli/betanyeli/README.md

 <p align="left"> <a href="https://twitter.com/southsidesnook" target="blank"><img src="https://img.shields.io/twitter/follow/southsidesnook?logo=twitter&style=for-the-badge" alt="southsidesnook" /></a> </p>

-- 🔭 I’m currently working **as a Software Engineer and contributing to frontend and backend for building React Native applications.**
+- 🔭 I am a curious and self-motivated **React Native Developer** 📱 with over 3 years of experience in Mobile and Web apps in agile environments, 👯 I am looking for global relocation opportunities in Europe ❤️✨

 - 🌱 I’m currently learning **Swift & SwiftUI**

+- 👩🏻‍💻 As a woman in tech👩🏻‍💻 I am passionate about promoting diversity and inclusion in the workplace✨.

-- 👩🏻‍💻 All of my projects are available at [https://github.com/betanyeli](https://github.com/betanyeli)
+- 💻 All of my projects are available at [https://github.com/betanyeli](https://github.com/betanyeli)

 - 📝 Sometimes 😳 I write articles on [https://www.linkedin.com/in/betanyeli-bravo/recent-activity/posts/](https://www.linkedin.com/in/betanyeli-bravo/recent-activity/posts/)